 We’ve got all sorts of exclusive Whiskerman features coming up over the next couple of weeks, including a competition to win some very special prizes.
 In the meantime, we recently caught up with frontman Graham Patzner for this revealing interview …

-Sooooo … to round off their reign as June’s BAMM.tv Artist Of The Month, the Soft White Sixties have picked five musical moments that are rocking their boat of late (you can see their choices from the BAMM.tv archive right here).
+Sooooo … to round off their reign as our BAMM.tv Featured Artist, the Soft White Sixties have picked five musical moments that are rocking their boat of late (you can see their choices from the BAMM.tv archive right here).
 Let’s see what they’re listening to right now …

 1. ‘Tell It Like It Is’ – Bonnie Raitt, Aaron Neville and Gregg Allman

 “There’s nothing bad about this performance, except maybe the shirt … but then again…” (more great musical choices after the jump …)

 2. ‘Hope Is A Butterfly, No Net Its Captor’ – RX Bandits

 3. ‘You Can Call Me Al’ – Paul Simon